Welcome! My name is Dan, and I’m excited you’re here.

 I never thought you’d ask!
 If you’re waiting for the next big thing, you’ve come to the right place.

-Now that you’re here and learning, check out our HPS vs LED Grow Lights: The Ultimate Efficiency Showdown article to learn even more!
+Now that you’re here and learning, check out how plants use light and watch the video article to learn even more!

 Keep growing green my friends, and don’t forget to leave a comment below!